quest-bih/oddpub/README.md

 | Supplementary Source-code | SOURCE_CODE NEAR SUPPLEMENT |
 | All Open Code keywords combined | SOURCE_CODE NEAR (SUPPLEMENT OR (AVAILABLE NOT (NOT_AVAILABLE OR WAS_AVAILABLE OR UPON_REQUEST)) |

+## License

+ODDPub is avalable under the MIT license.
+See the [LICENSE](https://github.com/quest-bih/oddpub/blob/master/LICENSE) file for more info.